OrchardCMS/OrchardDoc/Documentation/Orchard-1-7-1-Release-Notes.markdown

 	* Media parts
 * *Orchard.Workflows*:
 	* New Custom Forms event activity
-	* Decoupled specialized from the Workflows modules, and moved some activities to specific modules
+	* Decoupled specialized activities from the Workflows module and moved some activities to specific modules
 * *Orchard.MediaLibrary*: Fixed XmlRpcHandler allowing blogging clients to work with Media Library
 * *Orchard.Indexing*: Added the container id to the search index
 * *Orchard.Antispam*: New JavaScriptAntiSpamPart (Lombiq)